-Before you start using <invented name> you should read the information on blood clots in section 2.
+Before you start using [nationally completed name] you should read the information on blood clots in section 2.
 It is particularly important to read the symptoms of a blood clot - see Section 2 "Blood clots".

-Before you can begin taking <invented name>, your doctor will ask you some questions about your personal health history and that of your close relatives.
+Before you can begin taking [nationally completed name], your doctor will ask you some questions about your personal health history and that of your close relatives.
 The doctor will also measure your blood pressure, and depending upon your personal situation, may also carry out some other tests.
-In this leaflet, several situations are described where you should stop using <invented name>, or where the reliability of <invented name> may be decreased.
+In this leaflet, several situations are described where you should stop using [nationally completed name], or where the reliability of [nationally completed name] may be decreased.
 In such situations you should either not have intercourse or you should take extra non-hormonal contraceptive precautions, e.g., a condom or another barrier method.
 Do not use rhythm or temperature methods.
-These methods can be unreliable because <invented name> alters the monthly changes of the body temperature and of the cervical mucus.
+These methods can be unreliable because [nationally completed name] alters the monthly changes of the body temperature and of the cervical mucus.

-<invented name>, like other hormonal contraceptives, does not protect against HIV infection (AIDS) or any other sexually transmitted disease.
+[nationally completed name], like other hormonal contraceptives, does not protect against HIV infection (AIDS) or any other sexually transmitted disease.

-Do not take <invented name>
+Do not take [nationally completed name]

-You should not take <invented name> if you have any of the conditions listed below.
+You should not take [nationally completed name] if you have any of the conditions listed below.
 If you do have any of the conditions listed below, you must tell your doctor.
 Your doctor will discuss with you what other form of birth control would be more appropriate.

-- if you have (or have ever had) a blood clot in a blood vessel of your legs (deep vein thrombosis, DVT), your lungs (pulmonary embolus, PE) or other organs; - if you know you have a disorder affecting your blood clotting for instance, protein C deficiency, protein S deficiency, antithrombin-III deficiency, Factor V Leiden or antiphospholipid antibodies; - if you need an operation or if you are off your feet for a long time (see section 'Blood clots'); - if you have ever had a heart attack or a stroke; - if you have (or have ever had) angina pectoris (a condition that causes severe chest pain and may be a first sign of a heart attack) or transient ischaemic attack (TIA temporary stroke symptoms); - if you have any of the following diseases that may increase your risk of a clot in the arteries: - severe diabetes with blood vessel damage - very high blood pressure - a very high level of fat in the blood (cholesterol or triglycerides) - a condition known as hyperhomocysteinaemia - if you have (or have ever had) a type of migraine called 'migraine with aura'; - if you have (had) an inflammation of the pancreas (pancreatitis) - if you have or have had a liver disease and your liver function is still not normal. - if you have or have had a tumour in the liver. - if you have (had) or if you are suspected to having breast cancer or cancer of the genital organs. - if you have any unexplained bleeding from the vagina. - if you are pregnant or think you may be pregnant. - if you are allergic to ethinylestradiol or gestodene, or any of the other ingredients of this medicine (listed in section 6).
-This can be recognised by itching, rash or swelling. - if you have hepatitis C and are taking the medicinal products containing ombitasvir/paritaprevir/ritonavir, dasabuvir, glecaprevir/pibrentasvir or sofosbuvir/velpatasvir/voxilaprevir (see also in section "Other medicines and <invented name>").
+- if you have (or have ever had) a blood clot in a blood vessel of your legs (deep vein thrombosis, DVT), your lungs (pulmonary embolus, PE) or other organs; - if you know you have a disorder affecting your blood clotting for instance, protein C deficiency, protein S deficiency, antithrombin-III deficiency, Factor V Leiden or antiphospholipid antibodies; - if you need an operation or if you are off your feet for a long time (see section 'Blood clots'); - if you have ever had a heart attack or a stroke; - if you have (or have ever had) angina pectoris (a condition that causes severe chest pain and may be a first sign of a heart attack) or transient ischaemic attack (TIA - temporary stroke symptoms); - if you have any of the following diseases that may increase your risk of a clot in the arteries: - severe diabetes with blood vessel damage - very high blood pressure - a very high level of fat in the blood (cholesterol or triglycerides) - a condition known as hyperhomocysteinaemia - if you have (or have ever had) a type of migraine called 'migraine with aura'; - if you have or have had a liver disease and your liver function is still not normal. - if you have or have had a tumour in the liver. - if you have (had) or if you are suspected to having breast cancer or cancer of the genital organs. - if you have any unexplained bleeding from the vagina. - if you are allergic to ethinylestradiol or gestodene, or any of the other ingredients of this medicine listed in section 6.
+This can be recognised by itching, rash or swelling.

+Do not use [nationally completed name] if you have hepatitis C and are taking the medicines containing ombitasvir/paritaprevir/ritonavir, dasabuvir, glecaprevir/pibrentasvir or sofosbuvir/velpatasvir/voxilaprevir (see also in section Other medicines and [nationally completed name]).